Program notes are essays about classical composers and their works,

 as a classical radio announcer, pre-concert/pre-opera speaker, author

-of four books on classical music, and a university professor of music.
+of six books on classical music, and a university professor of music.

 My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, the Colorado Symphony,